-- a) that primarily conducts as a business one or more of the following activities or operations for or on behalf of a customer: - i. trading in money market instruments (cheques, bills, certificates of deposit, derivatives etc); foreign exchange; exchange, interest and index instruments; transferable securities; or commodity futures trading; - ii. individual and collective portfolio management; or - iii. otherwise investing, administering, or managing Financial Assets or money on behalf of other persons; or - b) the gross income of which is primarily attributable to investing, reinvesting, or trading in Financial Assets, if the Entity is managed by another Entity that is a Depository Institution, a Custodial Institution, a Specified Insurance Company or an Investment Entity described in a) above.
+- a) that primarily conducts as a business one or more of the followingactivities or operations for or on behalf of a customer: - i. trading in money market instruments (cheques, bills, certificates of deposit, derivatives etc); foreign exchange; exchange, interest and index instruments; transferable securities; or commodity futures trading; - ii. individual and collective portfolio management; or - iii. otherwise investing, administering, or managing Financial Assets or money on behalf of other persons; or - b) the gross income of which is primarily attributable to investing, reinvesting, or trading in Financial Assets, if the Entity is managed by another Entity that is a Depository Institution, a Custodial Institution, a Specified Insurance Company or an Investment Entity described in a) above. - c) The entity functions or holds itself out as a collective investment vehicle, mutual fund, exchange traded fund, private equity fund, hedge fund, venture capital fund, leveraged buyout fund, or any similar investment vehicle established with an investment strategy of investing, reinvesting, or trading in financial assets.